SonnyK33/obsidian/Geopoltical Alpha.md

 Biases (eg bearish) and probabilities are then updated with new info (for non-discrete, info should be for binding constraints).

 *Game Theory*
 Game theory can be an interesting framework but the math can give a false sense of confidence.
-You jave to determine which side is more capable of altering the others utility function.
+You have to determine which side is more capable of altering the others utility function.
 Diplomacy is a 2 level game, the first of which is domestic politics.
 While material power determines each side’s pain tolerance, domestic politics drive the tolerance curves.
 China has a lower threshold than the US when it comes to trade, but its domestic politics give it more space and let it tolerate pain for longer.
 Assessing what’s possible domestically is important.
 Understanding each side’s material constraints is more important than game theory formalization.

 While Greece vs Germany was painted as a game of chicken, Germany was able to play much harder ball than Greece.
 That determined the winner.